All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What It Is

-Thymosin Alpha-1 is a naturally occurring peptide hormone produced by the thymus gland that plays a key role in immune system regulation.
+Thymosin Alpha-1 is a naturally occurring peptide hormone produced by the thymus gland that matters in immune system regulation.
 This 28-amino acid peptide enhances T-cell function, modulates inflammatory responses, and promotes immune tolerance.
 For IBS patients, Thymosin Alpha-1 addresses the underlying immune dysfunction that contributes to chronic gut inflammation and food sensitivities.

 Clinical Evidence